davxy/datawok-posts/posts/sassafras-consensus.md

 ### 1.2.
 Supporting Sassafras for Polkadot

-Beyond promoting interoperability, this RFC also aims to facilitate the implementation of Sassafras within the Polkadot ecosystem.
+Beyond promoting interoperability, this RFC also aims to facilitate the implementation of Sassafras within the greater Polkadot ecosystem.

-Although the specifics of deployment strategies are beyond the scope of this document, it lays the groundwork for the integration of Sassafras into the Polkadot network.
+Although the specifics of deployment strategies are beyond the scope of this document, it lays the groundwork for the integration of Sassafras.

 ## 2. Stakeholders

+The protocol has a central role in the next generation block authoring consensus systems.

 ### 2.1.
-Blockchain Developers
+Blockchain Core Developers

 Developers responsible for creating blockchains who intend to leverage the benefits offered by the Sassafras Protocol.